 This place should be a quiet place, a place where you won’t be bothered and where you feel meditatively inspired.
-You could do this either through a minimalistic approach with next to nothing occupying the space itself or you could decorate the room through say tealight holders or buddha statues as mindful reminders.
+You could do this either through a minimalistic approach with next to nothing occupying the space itself or you could decorate the room through say a altar/shrine, tealight holders or buddha statues as mindful reminders.

 Whatever it is, strive towards making a nice little serene place for yourself where you can just shut off all the noise and troubles of the world.

 When all things fail, being aware of your breath can be a great way of refocusing and realigning your attention with the present moment.
 The breath is an effective anchor and reference point as it is always available to you as a living conscious being.
 Being aware of the breath is a meditation in and of itself, often referred to as vipassana.